Posted 1st September 2008 | No Comments

 Many leaders of blue chip companies such as Unilever, ICI and Bass were reportedly approached, but all turned it down.

-Eventually, Sir Peter Parker proposed Sir David Serpell, a member of the BR Board since 1974, should lead the inquiry.
-Serpell had eminent credentials, having retired as Permanent Secretary at the Department of the Environment and, as a younger official, had claimed to have persuaded Dr Richard Beeching to become BR chairman 1961.
+Eventually, Sir Peter Parker proposed that Sir David Serpell, a member of the BR Board since 1974, should lead the inquiry.
+Serpell had eminent credentials, having retired as Permanent Secretary at the Department of the Environment and, as a younger official, had claimed to have persuaded Dr Richard Beeching to become chairman of the British Transport Commission in 1961.

 Serpell resigned from his BR position to head the committee but arguments continued about membership.
-The Peat Marwick Mitchell company had been appointed to audit BR’s budget, so senior partner Jim Butler was chosen.
+Accountants Peat Marwick Mitchell had been appointed to audit BR’s budget, so senior partner Jim Butler was chosen.

 Other members then selected were Leslie Bond, a Rank Organisation director and former Trusthouse Forte managing director, and Alfred Goldstein, senior partner of consulting engineers R. Travers Morgan.